mpram/vis-insp-fof-hol/Instructions/Before HoL Steps.md

     ![Docker](./images/docker-windows.png 'Docker')

     The download will start, once is completed, check your **Downloads** folder in the VM,right click in the installation file and **Run as Administrator**.
 After the installation you will ask to restart the virtual machine.
-After restart you will be ask to **Accept the terms** for Docker.
+Once restarted you will be ask to **Accept the terms** for Docker.
 You might have a warning sign to dowloand **WSL2 Linux Kernel update packages for x64 machines**, follow the link, download the package and install it.

     Open Docker Dekstop, click on **Sign in**, if you have a docker account, just login, otherwise create a new one, select **Personal** and click on **Free**.

- 5. In this github, go to the main folder, click on **Code** and then **Download ZIP**.
+ 5. Open a browser inside the virtual machine, go to this github, go to the main folder, click on **Code** and then **Download ZIP**.

 ![Github](./images/github-download.png 'Github')